benmclaren/personal-site/ben_personal_site/content/articles/railsseo.md

 ---
-title: "SEO in Rails"
+title: 'SEO in Rails'
 date: 2020-02-04T17:48:45Z
 author: Ben McLaren
 draft: false
-excerpt: "Some pointers for better SEO with Rails"
+excerpt: 'Some pointers for better SEO with Rails'
 ---

 SEO is an important but often overlooked aspect of web development.
 It is essential in ensuring the maximum exposure for your website and good SEO can really improve traffic to your sites.